fastrgv/AdaGate/README.md

 Caution: solvability of the powercell puzzles is guaranteed only when jumping in on the "@" symbol.
 Moreover, cheating by jumping out is impossible because of a gravity lock.

-Escape all four chambers to ascend...and catch a glimpse of Amelia; whence the level of difficulty is increased for your next game.
+Escape all four chambers to ascend...and catch a glimpse of Amelia; whence the level of difficulty is incremented for your next game.